Does anyone watch TV these days?

-To recap, the ad shows a woman in a track uniform and Apple tank top running through a dystopian world that’s dark, scary, and filled with clones.
+To recap, the ad shows a woman in a track uniform and an Apple tank top running through a dystopian world that’s dark, scary, and filled with clones.

 They are mind-controlled by a giant screen that is a reference to Big Brother.